teklordz/Hackocracy/Bylaws.md

 # **ARTICLE I. NAME OF ORGANIZATION**

-# The name of the corporation is YOUR NONRPOFIT NAME HERE
+# The name of the corporation is YOUR NONPROFIT NAME HERE

 **ARTICLE II.
 CORPORATE PURPOSE**